HOW TO PLAY THE VIOLIN IN TUNE WITH HARMONY IN MIND

 — Maite Iglesias

-Watch this video, in which I explain some tips about emotions in the Baroque period.
+Watch this video, in which I explain The power of emotions in Baroque music.

 Share this article on your social networks